Experiment: Sensory and Neural Adaptation

 You may think sensory adaptation occurs at the ganglia level, but it can actually happen in the first sensory neuron!
 We will measure this adaptation effect by carefully manipulating the touch sensitive barbs on the cockroach leg.

-For this experiment, we need to precisely place fine wooden probes directly on the sensory barbs of the cockroach under magnification, so we will need to use our newly released Manipulator and SmartScope.
-Thus, we hereby announce our new complete electrophysiology the rig, "The Completo."
+For this experiment, we need to precisely place fine wooden probes directly on the sensory barbs of the cockroach under magnification, so we will need to use our Manipulator and RoachScope.

 2. Turn on the SpikerBox; as before, you should hear a robust spontaneous spiking activity.